cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Hash values are like fingerprints -- with a small information base you are able to identify a much larger object.

-There are two ways how files from the CrypTool project can get on your
+The files of the CrypTool project normally get on your computer by downloading the archive (setup file) and unpacking the archive:
-computer: via direct download or by unpacking a downloaded file:
 a) Downloadable files:
    At the homepage of CrypTool www.cryptool.org you can find the hash values of all files directly downloadable from the English